-Spending money to purchase productive asset (via the temporary full expensing tax break, for instance is good business sense over the long term because it has the potential to lift productivity and hence profitability.
+Spending money to purchase productive assets (via the temporary full expensing tax break, for instance) is good business sense over the long term because it has the potential to lift productivity and hence profitability.

 However, an initial unwillingness or inability to want to spend your money upfront can hold back a small business from unlocking that potential.

 Similarly, keeping your own skills and those of your employees at the cutting edge will give your business an advantage and will flow through to greater profitability in the long term.

 Generally speaking, a lot of small businesses are prepared to pay their accountant to do their tax return and that’s it.
 They are often unwilling to pay for advice, which might improve their business over the long term.

 A good accountant should be more than a number cruncher; they should be an adviser who can steer the business to sustainable growth.